Skip to main content

 Use of LiFo Method

-Gunbot employs the LOFO (Lowest Cost + First Out) method for reporting pnl stats on realized trades.
-This accounting method assumes that assets acquired at the lowest cost are the first to be sold, leaving assets purchased at higher costs to remain in the portfolio.
-This method differs from LIFO by prioritizing the cost of assets over the chronological order of acquisition.
+Gunbot employs the LOFO (Lowest Cost + First Out) method for reporting PnL stats on realized trades.
+This accounting method assumes assets acquired at the lowest cost are the first sold, leaving higher-cost assets in the portfolio.
+This method differs from LIFO by prioritizing cost over the chronological order of acquisition.

 Deduction of Fees

-It's important to note that all profit and loss statistics reported by Gunbot already have trading fees deducted.
-This ensures that the figures presented are a net representation of your trading performance.
+All profit and loss statistics reported by Gunbot already have trading fees deducted.
+This ensures the figures presented are a net representation of your trading performance.

 Special Considerations for Futures Platforms